Yes, Chocolate Labradors can be guide dogs, but it’s quite rare.

 They are every bit as capable as their black and yellow equivalents.

-Want some more?
+Want more?
 We have a whole section on Labradors here.